BahadorGh/ts-sdks/packages/walrus/README.md

 ## Configuring network requests

 Reading and writing blobs directly from storage nodes requires a lot of requests.
-The walrus SDK will issue all requests needed to complete these operations, but does not handling all the complexities a robust aggregator or publisher might encounter.
+The walrus SDK will issue all requests needed to complete these operations, but does not handle all the complexities a robust aggregator or publisher might encounter.

 By default all requests are issued using the global `fetch` for whatever runtime the SDK is running